-Zoey Lavender's amber eyes almost seemed to glow with a fierce intensity as she stood before the Sigma City military contract officers.
+Zoey Lavender's amber eyes almost seemed to glow with a fierce intensity as she stood before the Sigma City contract officers.
 The room was dimly lit, with the only source of light being a flickering fluorescent panel overhead.
 Her towering figure cast a menacing shadow across the room, her dark red fur almost appearing black.
+A man in full military kit stood in the corner, his shoulders adorned with the Sigma City Special Forces emblem.

 The contract manager, a grizzled veteran with a scar running down his cheek, cleared his throat and began the briefing.
-"Aright, now that you're here Zoey, we've got a situation in the sewers.
-A nest of drug dealers has been sabotaging our convoys.
-They've been hitting us hard, stealing supplies, and causing chaos.
+"Aright, now that you're here, we've got a situation in the sewers.
+A nest of dealers has been sabotaging our convoys.
+They've been hitting this sector of the SCDF hard, stealing supplies, causing chaos.
 We need someone with your... particular set of skills to clear them out.
 I don't like you, you don't like me, but this is a problem we can help each other with."

 Zoey's prosthetic arms whirred softly as she crossed them over her chest.
 "Sounds like a fun time," she said, a wicked grin spreading across her muzzle.
 "What's the pay?"